 About me

 In addition to my main research agenda, I also enjoy learning new coding and software skills.
-My posts on data wrangling, analysis, and visualization in R and MATLAB and R Markdown Guide for Psychology Graduate Students are available for similarly interested researchers.
+My R Markdown Guide for Psychology Graduate Students and resources for data wrangling, analysis, and visualization in R and MATLAB on my GitHub are available for similarly interested researchers.
 Outside the lab, I love to cook, knit, play volleyball, and snuggle with my greyhound, Zuko.